haugene/docker-transmission-openvpn/docs/tips-tricks.md

 ```

 #### Running it on a NAS
-Several popular NAS platforms supports Docker containers.
+Several popular NAS platforms support Docker containers.
 You should be able to set up
 and configure this container using their web interfaces.
 As of version 3.0 of this image
 creates a TUN interface inside the container by default.
 This previously had to be mounted
 from the host which was an issue for some NAS servers.
 The assumption is that this should